-Local experts on old and new 450 30 The expert (s) will:
+Local experts on old and new 700 24 The expert (s) will:

-POPs pesticides inventory 100 - develop comprehensive work plan for reviewing
+POPs pesticides inventory - develop comprehensive work plan for reviewing

-r or s pesueldes inventory and updating the pesticide inventory;
+1 of s pesticides inventory and updating the pesticide inventory;

 - develop special inventory forms to facilitate the

 inventory process;

 - describe the step-by-step methodology for

 inventory preparation;

 - coordinate the process of data collection;

 - collect and assess statistical data linked with POPs

 pesticides and obsolete POPs pesticides presence in

 the country;

 - create an updated inventory of:

 Annex A POPs pesticides

 • Stockpiles, contaminated sites and wastes

-- develop action plans on
+- develop action plans on:

-• Activity: production, import and export,
+Activity: production, import and export, use,

-use, stockpiles and wastes of Annex A
+stockpiles and wastes of Annex A POPs pesticides;

-POPs pesticides;

 Activity: measures to reduce releases from

 stockpiles and wastes (article 6);

-Activity: manage stockpiles and
+Activity: manage stockpiles and appropriate management for handling and disposal of orticles in

-appropriate measures for handling and
+measures for handling and disposal of articles in

-disposal of articles in use;
+use;

-• Strategy: identification of contaminated
+• Strategy: identification of contaminated sites

-sites (Annex A, B and C Chemicals) and
+(Annex A, B and C Chemicals) and remediation in

-remediation in an environmentally sound
+T 1 700 2.4 an environmentally sound manner.

-manner.

-Local experts on old and new 450 30 The expert (s) will
+Local experts on old and new 700 24 The expert (s) will

-industrial POPs inventory 450 50 - develop comprehensive work plan for reviewing
+industrial POPs inventory - develop comprehensive work plan for reviewing

-industrial I OI S inventory and updating the inventories on POPs industrial
+and updating the inventories on POPs industrial

 chemicals;

 - develop special inventory forms to facilitate the

+inventory process;

-inventory process; - assist the laboratory analysis of the collected
+- assist the laboratory analysis of the collected

 samples;

 - describe the step-by-step methodology for

 inventory definition;

 - coordinate the process of data collection;

 - collect available statistical data linked with the

 new industrial POPs;

 - organize regular meetings with the workgroup (s)

 members;

 - assess the collected inventory data;

 - create the following inventories:

 Annex A, industrial chemicals

 Annex B chemicals

-- Develop action plans on
+- Develop action plans on:

-• Activity: production, import and export, use,
+Activity: production, import and export, use,

 identification, labelling, storage and disposal of

 industrial POPs;

 • Activity: production, import and export, use,

 stockpiles and wastes of Annex B chemicals, if used

 in the country;

-• Activity: register for specific exemptions and the
+Activity: register for specific exemptions and the

 continuing need for exemptions (article 4);

 • Strategy: identification of stockpiles, articles in

 use and wastes.

-use alle wastes.